wbjin/learningcpp/papers/structure_of_THE_multiprogramming_system.md

 on the output printer and the operator can converse with a processor by identifying which processor they want to communicate with.
 Hence, the message interpreter process is needed to interpret this process identification.
-- Level 3: Sequential processes associated with buffering and unbuffering of input and output streams.
+- Level 3: I/O devices managed by equential processes associated with buffering and unbuffering of input and output streams.
 Provides the abstraction to talk to the peripherals as logical communication units.
 - Level 4: User program